February 24th - 2:30am - Operation "Florida or Bust!!" -

 Today was another beautiful day, and to our happy surprise a bit humid as well, so we headed down to Orlando to visit our good friends Rick and LaVerne, who

 are taking a break from full-time RVing and working at a campground in Kissimmee and managing a fun leather goods shop in Old Town, Orlando.
-Before
+Before we

-home to climb, and we are far from ready to sit still for any length of time, we will happily forgo a fixed location.
-After the Log Cabin Show, we stopped off and had
+themselves are beautiful, but since we are far from ready to sit still for any length of time, we will forgo the brochures for now.
+After the Log Cabin Show, we

-lunch at Jimmy Buffet's Margaritaville at Universal Walk.
-The other day our 'Fun Committee" threw a Fun Fair in one of the rally areas on the banks of Lake Judy
+shift.
+The other day our 'Fun Committee" here at The Great Outdoors threw a Fun Fair in one of the rally areas on the banks of Lake Judy with all sorts of

-with all sorts of entertainment including a somewhat off key Elvis, stilt walkers and all the different activity groups showing off their goods including the 'Hookers'
+entertainment including a somewhat off key Elvis, stilt walkers and all the different activity groups showing off their goods including the 'Hookers' who had all their

-who had all their crochet and knitting projects for sale and a fund raising scavenger hunt to help raise money for the soon to be built Nature Center.
+crochet and knitting projects for sale and a fund raising scavenger hunt to help raise money for the soon to be built Nature Center.
+The people here are all great!

 February 29th - Happy Leap Year -